gsndr/DIAMANTE/README.md

 PREDICT_LATEUNET=0
 #if 1 the late U-net is used otherwise hybrid for train and prediction
 LATE=0
-# if 1 the training and prediciton is performed with SUM operator fusion otherwise it is odne with CONC operator
+# if 1 the training and prediciton is performed with SUM operator fusion otherwise it is done with CONC operator
 SUM=1